mariolambrette/AnimalTrackR/README.md

 ### Starting a project

-Now that you have attached `AnimalTrackR` to your R session and created a suitable conda environment to handle image processing tasks you will need to start a project.
-An `AnimalTrackR` project is contained within a directory that has a [specific structure](#file-structure) to support the image annotation process and allow for seamless integration with other YOLO development pipelines.
-Use the `init_Project()` function to initiate a new project by providing the path to the project root directory.
+Next, you need to initiate an AnimalTrackR project, contained within a directory that has a [specific structure](#file-structure) to support the image annotation process and allow for seamless integration with other YOLO development pipelines.
+Use the `init_Project()` function by providing the path to the project root directory.
 Providing just a project name (as in the example below) will create a project folder with that name in the current working directory.

 ``` r